Glitched-Manual/Udacity-FSND-Capstone-Rainforest/README.md

 \
 `A Virtual Enviornment`

-The project folder needed to be placed within a virtual enviornment.
+The project folder needs to be imported within a virtual enviornment.
 Then the enviornment must be activated.
 Info on how to create a virtual enviornment can be found [here](https://docs.python.org/3/tutorial/venv.html).
 \